By International School Parent Magazine Editorial Team

 Is there anything that you would like to add about the school or your experiences?

-I’ve worked for four international schools, was 35 when I was made headmaster, and am coming up to my 38th birthday soon.
-It’s been an incredible journey so far – a leadership journey, travelling around the world, meeting my wife, having my child, and having a bilingual, bicultural family at home.
+I’ve worked for four international schools.
+I was 35 when I was made headmaster, and am coming up to my 38th birthday soon.
+It’s been an incredible journey so far.
+A leadership journey, travelling around the world, meeting my wife, having my child, and having a bilingual, bicultural family at home.
 Learning about the world wasn’t at all the bit that was expected in my life.
 I was hoping to stay in Manchester, but instead, I went a completely different path.
 It’s a great time to be in international schools as a young school leader.
 It’s a great time to be working in education because I think I can only see amazing opportunities.
 I’m enjoying the job.

 To find out more about El Colegio Británico de Cartagena, please visit their website: www.colbritanico.edu.co